19 Tips for Having a Positive Cesarean Birth Experience

 Share

-Whether or not you plan on having a cesarean, I believe it’s always a good idea for every expectant couple to understand the process and recovery of a c-section.
+Whether or not you plan on having a cesarean, I believe it’s always a good idea for every expectant couple to understand the process and recovery of a C-section.
 Pregnancy, labor, and birth are entirely unpredictable.
-We can never guarantee exactly what will happen, and with a cesarean birth rate of 32.1% in the U.S. (roughly one in every three babies is born via c-section), the chances of being one of those couples are high.1
+We can never guarantee exactly what will happen, and with a cesarean birth rate of 32.1% in the United States (roughly 1 in every 3 babies is born via C-section), the chances of being one of those couples are high.1

 Before Your C-Section

-I’ve been told by many birth professionals that “Birth does not happen between the legs, it happens between the ears.”
-Birth has a mental aspect, and our minds are incredibly powerful.
-The more prepared and relaxed we are (mind and body), the better the experience (for our minds and bodies).
+Many birth professionals have told me, “Birth does not happen between the legs; it happens between the ears.”
+Birth has a mental aspect, and our minds are incredibly powerful.5 The more prepared and relaxed we are (mind and body), the better the experience (for our minds and bodies).
 This applies to both vaginal and cesarean births.

 You can incorporate relaxation into your cesarean birth in many different ways.
-For example, you could bring essential oils, meditate, focus on your breathing and visualizations, have music playing, etc. All of these tools have been proven to be effective when calming anxieties.
+For example, you could bring essential oils, meditate, focus on your breathing and visualizations, have music playing, etc. All these tools are effective in calming anxieties.6,7,8

 3. Hire a Doula

-Most people may think that doulas are only helpful to families that have vaginal births.
+Most people may think that doulas are only helpful to families having vaginal births.
 This is not true!
 A doula can also be a huge help during a cesarean birth for a family.
-Doulas can comfort, explain, distract, calm, and answer questions for uncertain or nervous couples.
-They can be a calming presence and stay with you pre-op, during surgery, and post-op.
-Doctors and nurses are busy doing their critical jobs, so they won’t necessarily have the time to explain each detail and calm your fears.
-A doula can do that.
+Doulas can comfort, distract, and calm uncertain or nervous couples, as well as explain and answer questions.
+They can be a calming presence and stay with you pre-op, during surgery, and post-op.4 Doctors and nurses are busy doing their critical jobs, so they won’t necessarily have the time to explain each detail and calm your fears.
+A doula can do that!

-For most planned and discussed (non-emergencies) c-sections, your doula should be allowed in the OR with you and your partner.
+For most planned and discussed (non-emergencies) C-sections, your doula should be allowed in the operating room (OR) with you and your partner.
 To be safe, tell your OB that you would like your doula to be in the operating room with you and your partner and how important it is for her to be there.
 Your doctors have the power to make sure that it happens.

 4. Pamper Yourself